 Customer Data and Centercode’s Role Under The GDPR

 Based on this context, our customers are considered the “controllers” of this Customer Data under EU data protection law.
-We process the Customer Data on our customers’ behalf and are considered the “processor” of the Customer Data under EU data protection law.
+We process the Customer Data on behalf of our customers and are considered the “processor” of the Customer Data under EU data protection law.

 As our customers’ processor, one important feature of compliance with EU data protection law is our Data Processing Addendum (DPA).
 This contract addendum governs the relationship between our customer (as data controller of the Customer Data) and Centercode (acting as data processor).

-Our DPA contains privacy and security commitments, and has been updated to confirm our compliance with the GDPR beginning on May 25, 2018.
-GDPR requires that customers subject to the GDPR enter into GDPR-compliant DPAs with processors who process Personal Data on their behalf.
+Our DPA contains privacy and security commitments.
+GDPR requires that customers subject to the GDPR enter into GDPR-compliant contract terms with processors who process Personal Data on their behalf.

-In addition, because Centercode and its production systems are located in the United States, Customer Data is located in the United States.
+In addition, because Centercode and its production systems are primarily located in the United States, Customer Data is located in the United States unless the customer specifically arranges for an alternative location.
 EU data protection law provides that EU Personal Data may be transferred outside of the EU and European Economic Area when an adequate level of protection for that data is guaranteed.
 To achieve this level of protection, we enter into controller-to-processor Standard Contractual Clauses with customers who request them and have been doing so for several years.

-The European Commission has approved this standard set of contractual provisions (also sometimes called “Model Clauses”) in order to provide a data controller with a legally-compliant mechanism for transferring Personal Data outside the European Economic Area.
+The European Commission has approved a standard set of contractual provisions in order to provide a data controller with a legally-compliant mechanism for transferring Personal Data outside the European Economic Area.
 Centercode’s DPA includes the Standard Contractual Clauses to ensure that all customers subject to the GDPR have entered into an appropriate mechanism to lawfully transfer Personal Data from the EU and European Economic Area to Centercode, which is located in the United States.

-To obtain a copy of the DPA and Standard Contractual Clauses for execution, please contact your Centercode account manager, or email firstname.lastname@example.org.
-Even if you have an existing DPA in place with Centercode, in order to be compliant with the GDPR, you will need a revised DPA to be in place that references the GDPR specifically.
+To execute our DPA and Standard Contractual Clauses, please follow the instructions in our Data Processing Addendum (DPA).
+Even if you have an existing DPA in place with Centercode, if it pre-dates the GDPR and was not written with the GDPR in mind, in order to be compliant with the GDPR, you will need a revised DPA to be in place that references the GDPR specifically.